Tom Hubert: Craftsman Truck Series

 Hubert has had the most success in the Craftsman Truck Series, scoring two top fives in fifteen races.
 He would make his first start in 1997 with Dana Racing at Colorado where he would finish 23rd.
 Hubert would race an additional four races in the No. 18 Dana Dodge.
 He dominated the 1997 Kragen / Exide 151 at Infineon Raceway only to finish second to Joe Ruttman.
 In 1998, he would drive five races for Phelon Motorsports in the No. 66 Carlin Burners & Controls Ford.
 His best finish was a fifth at Gateway and he was able to get a pole at Sears Point.
-Hubert would also drive one race for Engineered Victories Inc and finish 24th in the #89 Cyberdyne Tech Chevrolet.
+Hubert would also drive one race for Engineered Victories Inc and finish 24th in the No. 89 Cyberdyne Tech Chevrolet.
 In 1999, he would compete in three races for Conley Racing and one race for Marty Walsh's No. 81 team.
 He had a wild ride during the one-hundredth race in Craftsman Truck series history at Evergreen when he spun after contact from behind by David Starr through an opening in the inside wall and went into the infield.
 Amazingly, he didn't hit anything, but when he brought it into the pits seconds later, his brakes failed and his truck caught fire, sending him out.
 His best finish during the season, seventeenth, would come in the No. 7 Conely Racing Engines Chevrolet at Phoenix.
 He has yet to return to the Craftsman Truck Series since the 1999 season.